Timothy C. Campbell

 Professor of Italian Studies

-Timothy Campbell is Professor in the Department of Romance Studies at Cornell University.
-In addition to having translated Roberto Esposito’s Bios: Biopolitics and Philosophy (Minnesota, 2008) and Communitas: The Origin and Destiny of Community (Stanford, 2010), he is most recently the author of Techne of Giving: Cinema and the Generous Form of Life (Fordham University Press, 2017).
-He also edits the series “Commonalities” for Fordham University Press.
-Currently, he is completing a a project on power and the comic self.
+Timothy Campbell is Professor of Italian in the Department of Romance Studies at Cornell University.
+His translations include Roberto Esposito’s Bios: Biopolitics and Philosophy (Minnesota, 2008) and Communitas: The Origin and Destiny of Community (Stanford, 2010), and he is the co-translator (with Lia Turtas) of Carlo Diano's Form and Event (Fordham, 2018).
+He is also the author of Techne of Giving: Cinema and the Generous Form of Life (Fordham, 2017) and more recently The Comic Self: Toward Dispossession (Minnesota, 2023), co-authored with Grant Farred.

 - Contemporary Italian Thought